 The command prints the full path to the document on exit/success.

-'''

-$ checkbox-cli tp-export com.canonical.certification::client-cert-18-04
+\$ checkbox-cli tp-export com.canonical.certification::client-cert-18-04 checkbox-cli launcher launcher command lets you customize checkbox experience.

-'''

 It can be used to automatically generate a test case guide using a pdf converter: